amslezak/jsii/packages/jsii-translate/README.md

 ## Limitations

-The translations are currently based off of grammatical parsing only.
+In case of non-compiling samples, the translations will be based off of grammatical parsing only.
 On the plus side, this means that snippets do not have to compile, but on the downside this means we do not have the type information available to the exact right thing in all instances.

-Known limitations of the current approach:
+If the samples don't compile or don't have full type information:

 - No way to declare typed variables for Java and C#.
 - Can only "see" the fields of structs as far as they are declared in the same